-The BA in Professional Development (BAPD) is a vibrant, flexible programme that offers you as a professional an opportunity to advance your skills, knowledge and attributes.
-It caters for a wide selection of professional needs across a range of settings in education, community learning, care and social sectors, and related areas.
+The BA in Professional Development (BAPD) is a flexible programme that offers you as a professional an opportunity to develop as a reflective practitioner.
+The programme is open to professionals from a wide range of settings, for example in education, community learning, care and related areas.

 At a Glance